NavigationContentFooter

 sudo docker run mytestapp

-As the image instantiates and runs, you should see Hello World printed to your command line.
-Thanks to Docker, the application runs from within the container, regardless of whether any given user who runs the image has python installed on their machine or not.
+As the image instantiates and runs, you should see Hello World printed on your command line.
+Thanks to Docker, the application runs from within the container, regardless of whether any given user who runs the image has Python installed on their machine or not.

 Example 2 - a more complex app